Adalberto-Vieira/boiler_plate_chilkat_IR/README.md

-# Boiler Plate for projects using chilkat
+# Boilerplate for projects using chilkat

-This is a boiler plate repository with Chilkat library instaled and configured to be used.
+This is a boilerplate repository with Chilkat library instaled and configured to be used.

 ## Requiriments